swfi/OpenStreetMap/README.md

 ## OpenStreetMap Project

+### Description
-First, choose any area of the world in [OpenStreeMap](https://www.openstreetmap.org) and use data wrangling techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity.
+This project aims to use data wrangling techniques.
+First, choose any area of the world in [OpenStreeMap](https://www.openstreetmap.org).
+Then use [audit.py]() to assess the quality of the OpenStreetMap data for that part of the world for validity, accuracy, completeness, consistency and uniformity.
+After cleaning the data via [clean.py](), we can finally use MongoDB to store, query and aggregate the data and discover some interesting facts.

-Second, clean the OpenStreetMap data for that part of the world.

-Lastly, use MongoDB to store, query and aggregate the data.
+### Prerequisites
+* Python
+* MongoDB

+*© Arianna E. 2017*